-Since we are working on Mastery-based learning in all of our core classes, tests can be given at any time when a student is ready and the teacher deems that the student is ready.
-Every effort will be made for students to test when needed as long as there is someone that is able to monitor the test.
+Because we are working on mastery-based learning in all of our core classes, tests can be given on any day.
+Every effort will be made for students to test when needed as long as there is someone able to monitor the test.